Arnold Diffusion in Multi-Dimensional Convex Billiards: Geometry of the Domain, Dynamics, and Results

 \begin{theorem} Let $\bar{\V}$ denote the residual subset of $\V$ described in Theorem \ref{theorem_main}.
 Then for every $Q \in \bar{\V}$ there is $(x,u) \in M = M(Q)$ for which the trajectory $\{ (x^n, u^n) = f^n(x,u) \}_{n \in \mathbb{N}_0}$ is oscillatory. \end{theorem}

 Note that the trajectories described in Theorem \ref{theorem_main} (and obviously those of Theorem \ref{theorem_main2}) cannot occur in a finite number of iterations: since the billiard map is bijective, the preimage of a fixed point (i.e. $\| u \| = 1$) is a fixed point.
 In fact, the process is extremely slow.
 Since the proof is valid in the analytic category, the Nekhoroshev estimates apply, giving an exponential lower bound on the stability time of finite segments of diffusive trajectories \cite{nekhoroshev1977exponential}.
+The methods used to obtain diffusive trajectories in this paper are abstract, and do not provide any upper bounds on diffusion time.
+However, one factor that may point to a particularly long diffusion time is the use of several secondary homoclinic geodesics to $\gamma$ (whose existence is guaranteed by the existence of $\xi$, due to standard results; see for example Theorem 6.5.5 of \cite{katok1995introduction}).

 Let us describe these trajectories.
 We prove that, under our hypotheses, there is a normally hyperbolic invariant manifold $A$ of the billiard map.
 The manifold $A$ has the structure of a 2-dimensional cylinder, where the height component can be thought of as the reciprocal of the angle of reflection.
 The diffusive trajectories occur arbitrarily close to (but not on) this cylinder.
 Due to normal hyperbolicity, $A$ has stable and unstable invariant manifolds $W^{s,u}(A)$.
 Moreover, these invariant manifolds have a transverse homoclinic intersection.
 The union of some small neighbourhoods of the normally hyperbolic cylinder and submanifolds of the transverse homoclinic intersection is called the \emph{homoclinic channel}.
 Diffusive trajectories occur in the homoclinic channel, starting near the cylinder, and making excursions near a transverse homoclinic intersection before returning close to $A$ and remaining in a neighbourhood of $A$ for some iterations (see Figure \ref{figure_diffusivetrajectories}).
 This process is repeated infinitely many times.